-Weather is likely to be perfect for runners.
+Weather is usually perfect for runners.
 Situated midway between San Francisco and San Jose, our location next to San Francisco Bay keeps our climate moderate and comfortable year round.
 The average high temperature in October is 73° and the average low is 49°.

-All proceeds from the race and festival will go to the Redwood City Education Foundation, and H2OpenDoors, a water purification project of the Redwood City Rotary Clubs.
-The RCEF has been working since 1983 to advance and enrich educational opportunities for the 9,200 students of the Redwood City School District.
+All proceeds from OktobeRun go to the Redwood City Education Foundation.
+The RCEF has been working since 1983 to advance and enrich educational opportunities for the 8,000 K-8 students of the Redwood City School District.
 Learn more and donate at: www.rcef.org.